koenrane/KR-new-site/content/date-me.md

 <img style="mix-blend-mode: normal; width:60%;max-width:60%;margin-top:0rem;margin-bottom:0rem;" src="https://assets.turntrout.com/Attachments/croppedAlexRainbow.avif" class="float-right" alt="Alex smiling at the camera.
 Brightly illuminated with rainbow splashes of color painting the background wall."/>

-Most people call me "TurnTrout", but you can call me "Alex".
+Many people call me "TurnTrout", but you can call me "Alex".
 I want to let you in a bit, to let you see a different facet of me than I usually present online.

 I was born in '94.
 Now, I'm a research scientist on [Google DeepMind's](https://deepmind.google/) scalable alignment team in San Francisco.
 In this document, I'll overview what the intervening time has made of me, as a person.